Free Consultation

 Having a separation agreement also gives you more control over the terms of your divorce.
 If you and your spouse cannot agree on certain issues, a judge will have to decide those issues for you, and the outcome may not be what you wanted.
 With a separation agreement, you can decide how you would like to divide property, create your own custody arrangement and visitation schedules, and explore a broader range of potential solutions to your unique situation.

 Establishing your separation agreement with the help of an experienced divorce attorney can also save you a lot of time, money, and stress.
 Divorce is challenging enough without getting involved in a lengthy court battle with your spouse.
-The agreement can make the transition from marriage to divorce easier.
+A separation agreement can make the transition from marriage to divorce easier.
 It can also help you establish an amicable post-divorce relationship with your soon-to-be ex.

 What Is Included in a Separation Agreement?

-The agreement must be in writing and signed by both parties.
+Separation agreements must be in writing and signed by both parties.
 Both spouses must voluntarily agree to the terms of the agreement.
 Once it has been signed and presented to the court during your divorce proceedings, the judge may affirm or ratify it.
 It will then become a legally binding part of your divorce decree.

 Contact Us for Help

 If you are seeking a divorce in Virginia Beach, Mike Deering can help you negotiate a favorable, legally valid separation agreement with your spouse while protecting your parenting and property rights.
-Contact Deering Hedrick today at 757-383-6848 for a confidential consultation.
+Contact Deering Hedrick today at (757) 383-6848 for a confidential consultation.